Coul33t/Github-fast-tutorial/README.md

 - Write an optionnal small description
 - Decide to make it public or private

 Once you're done, click " Create ".
 Tada, your repository is now live!
 You'll be redirected to another page with a lot of commands.
 Don't panic!
-Since your repository is empty, github is giving you ways to fill it.
+Since your repository is empty, Github is giving you ways to fill it.

 ### Creating the local repository and pushing (uploading) the local code to the remote repository
 In our example, we have a pre-existing codebase that we want to upload.
 He have to initialise a Git repository locally.
 Using the git prompt :